🙌 Free delivery to pickup points from €160 of purchases

 Written by Mathilde Gout, qualified physiotherapist and manual therapist - Updated on Jul 25, 2024

-By Mathilde Gout - masseur-physiotherapist, D.U. perineology
+By Mathilde Gout – physiotherapist, D.U. perineology

 Photo ©MelissaJean

-WHAT IS REHABILITATION FOR ?
+WHAT IS REHABILITATION FOR?

-- a change in the distribution of pressure on the lumbar area (the lower back), the pelvis and the perineum,
+Indeed, the postural changes related to pregnancy will have several effects on your body and its functions: - a change in the distribution of pressure on the lumbar area (lower back), the pelvis, and the perineum, - a lack of stability and support in this same area.

-REHABILITATION: FOR WHOM ?
+REHABILITATION: FOR WHOM?

 For all women who have had a pregnancy!